LeeJQ02/MasterMindComputerGame/README.md

 ## Usage

+1. Using an IDE.
    1. Download the Python script (`mastermind_game.py`) to your local machine.
    2. Open an IDE that support Python language and simply run it.

+2. Using a terminal or command prompt.
    1. Download the Python script (`mastermind_game.py`) to your local machine.
    2. Open a terminal or command prompt.
    3. Navigate to the directory where the script is located.
    4. Run the script using the following command:
    ```
    python mastermind_game.py
    ```